 The two figures below show the same grid with TOIs from the NASA Exoplanet Archive ranked by their TSM and ESM values, date-stamped (YYYY/MM/DD) in the lower right corner.
 We plan to update this figure on a monthly basis as new TOIs are released and hope that it will provide guidance for the TFOP community by highlighting TOIs with the most promise for subsequent atmospheric characterization measurements.

-Letters in parentheses give the TFOPWG Dispositions: “PC” for “planet candidate” is the only designation shown.
-Other classifications have not been plotted, namely: “APC” for “ambiguous planet candidate” and “CP” for “confirmed planet”.
+Note that all TOIs listed above have TFOPWG disposition “PC” for “planet candidate”.
+TOIs with other classifications have been excluded, namely: “APC” for “ambiguous planet candidate” and “CP” for “confirmed planet”.

 Numbers in square brackets give estimated TSM/ESM values (see below for assumptions).
 For the TSMs, a minimum threshold of TSM>50 has been adopted for planets with radii >1.5 R_Earth.
 This is more relaxed than the threshold of TSM>90 adopted for the confirmed planets above.
 The reasoning here is that we would like to provide a healthy sample of proposed targets to the TFOP community.
 Furthermore, given the inherent scatter in the underlying mass distribution, we do not want to be too restrictive on the basis of TSMs computed from a deterministic mass-radius relation.
 For smaller planets, however, the same minimum threshold of TSM>10 has been adopted for both confirmed planets and TOIs.

 It is worth stressing that in order to calculate the TSM values listed above for targets lacking mass measurements (e.g. the TOIs), a deterministic mass-radius relation was assumed, which was adapted from the mean of the Chen & Kipping (2017) empirically-derived distribution.
 It is shown by the black line in the following figure, along with the population of planets that have measured masses.
 The scatter in the true distribution of masses is clearly evident in this figure.
 As such, the TSM predictions given above are only offered as a rough guide for prioritizing follow-up observations.

 This is a work in progress and we’d welcome community input.
-Feel free to contact Thomas Mikal-Evans (tmevans [at] mit.edu), Eliza Kempton (ekempton [at] astro.umd.edu), or any other member of the TESS ACWG with feedback or suggestions.
+Feel free to contact Thomas Mikal-Evans (tmevans [at] mpia.de), Eliza Kempton (ekempton [at] astro.umd.edu), or any other member of the TESS ACWG with feedback or suggestions.

 ACWG Follow-Up Priorities